 - manufactured resources (buildings, manufacturing and production plants and types, living spaces, farms, products in stores)

 - human resources (demographics, skills, locations, living conditions)

 How long would it take to do this?
 No clue.
 We have never done anything like this.
 However, I would think that once the app was created to record this data and every community was connected, then perhaps a year or two would be plenty of time to get enough of the pertinent basic global data to start working with the basic calculations and to start some general planning.
-Distribution of the app could be done through something like the various mobile app stores, or Steam, or through Torrent, or a centralized RBE process website with lots of geographic mirrors.
+Distribution of the app could be done through something like the various mobile app stores, or Steam, or through Torrent, peer-to-peer networks, or a centralized RBE process website with lots of geographic mirrors.

+c.
 Sustainable Resources Calculations